 “Students love video, but we don’t want that to be a passive experience,” explained Brian Thomas, TCI National Account Manager and Curriculum Developer.
 “TCI’s Video Activities captivate students with dynamic video and engaging interactions.
 It’s TCI innovating video like no one else has!”

 Want to see an example of a Video Activity?
 Check out this video from History Alive!
 The Ancient World.
 This video introduces ancient Egyptian pharaohs and presents a storyline to engage students in the activity.

 The video is only the beginning.
 At the end of the video, the narrator issues a challenge, “Suddenly, as you begin examining the dazzling collection of artifacts, the tombstone door closes and seals you inside.
 Complete darkness surrounds you . . .
 The only way to escape the room is to carefully study the artifacts.”

-After watching the video, students examine artifacts and read about four notable Egyptian Pharoahs.
-Students then use their critical thinking skills to match each artifact to a pharoah using evidence from their reading.
-This approach allows students to be active learners and practice higher order thinking.
+After watching the video, students examine artifacts and read about four notable Egyptian pharaohs.
+Students then use their critical thinking skills to match each artifact to a pharaoh using evidence from their reading.
+This approach allows students to be active learners and practice higher-order thinking.

 TCI’s curriculum developers thoughtfully developed these Video Activities so that teachers could quickly engage students and challenge them to think critically about the content.
 Through this process, students build their social studies skills and get excited about learning.

 Want to get the latest news on TCI’s middle school social studies programs?
 Sign up for TCI’s newsletter to stay in the know.